 - This type of birth control is immediately reversible if partners decide to conceive.

-The male condom offers many advantages over other contraceptive methods.
+The external condom offers many advantages over other contraceptive methods.
 For instance, male condoms are relatively inexpensive and easy to obtain.
-Male condoms are also one of the few contraceptive methods that provide protection against sexually transmitted infections.
-Additionally, male condoms continue to provide excellent protection against unwanted pregnancies with an effectiveness rate of 98% when used correctly every time.³
+External condoms are also one of the few contraceptive methods that provide protection against sexually transmitted infections.
+Additionally, external condoms continue to provide excellent protection against unwanted pregnancies with an effectiveness rate of 98% when used correctly every time.³

-Although male condoms have some advantages over other contraceptive methods, male condoms also have disadvantages as well.
-The disadvantages of the male condom are as followed:
+\Although external condoms have some advantages over other contraceptive methods, external condoms also have disadvantages as well.
+The disadvantages of the external condom are as follows:

 - Condom application can interrupt the spontaneity of sex.